LibraryCarpentry/lc-python-intro/README.md

 Please cite as:

 Library Carpentry.
 Introduction to programming with Python.
-FIX ME: Add Month 2017. https://data-lessons.github.io/library-python-intro/.
+2017. https://librarycarpentry.org/library-python-intro/.